 All numbers herein reflect the 1-for-14 reverse stock split (rounded down to the nearest whole share) of the Company's issued and outstanding common stock that was effectuated as of June 28, 2019.
-The original maximum number of shares of Stock reserved and available for issuance under the Plan was 112,469 shares, plus on January 1, 2016 until January 1, 2019, the number of shares of Stock reserved and available for issuance under the Plan was increased by the lesser of (i) 131,428 shares of Stock (subject to adjustment as provided in Section 3(c)), (ii) four percent (4%) of the number of shares of Stock issued and outstanding on the immediately preceding December 31 and (iii) an amount as determined by the Administrator.
-As such, immediately prior to the amendment in March 2019, there were 488,087 shares of Stock reserved and available for issuance under the Plan (which includes shares of Stock underlying the Company's 2014 Stock Plan, as amended, that were added back into this Plan because such shares were forfeited, canceled, reacquired by the Company prior to vesting, satisfied without the issuance of Stock or otherwise terminated (other than by exercise)).
+The original maximum number of shares of Stock reserved and available for issuance under the Plan was 112,469 shares, plus on January 1, 2016 until January 1, 2019, the number of shares of Stock reserved and available for issuance under the Plan was 112,469 shares, plus on January 1, 2016 until January 1, 2019, the number of shares of Stock reserved and available for issuance under the Plan was increased by the lesser of (i) 131,428 shares, of Stock (subject to adjustment as provided in Section 3(c)), (ii) four percent (4%) of the number of shares of Stock issued and outstanding on the immediately preceding December 31 and (iii) an amount as determined by the Administrator.
+As such, immediately prior to the amendment in March 2019, there were 488,087 shares of Stock reserved and available for issuance under the Plan was assueded back into this Plan because such shares were forfeited, canceled, reacquired by the Company prior to vesting, satisfied without the issuance of Stock or otherwise terminated (other than by exercise)).
 The Plan was amended by the Board of Directors in March 2019 to increase the maximum number of shares of Stock reserved and available for issuance under the Plan by 71,428 shares, resulting in 559,516 shares as of March 2019, subject to approval by the Company's stockholders.
-The Company's stockholders approved such amendment to the Plan at the Company's 2019 Annual Meeting of Stock reserved and available for issuance under the Plan by 350,000 shares, resulting in 951,945 shares as of March 2020, subject to approval by the Company's stockholders.
+The Company's stockholders approved such amendment to the Plan at the Company's 2019 Annual Meeting of Stockholders held on May 8, 2019.
+The Plan was amended by the Company's stockholders.

-each share subject to any then outstanding Stock Options and Stock Appreciation Rights under the Plan, without changing the aggregate exercise price (i.e., the exercise price multiplied by the number of Stock Options and Stock Appreciation Rights) as to which such Stock Options and Stock Appreciation Rights remain exercisable.
+each share subject to any then outstanding Stock Options and Stock Appreciation Rights under the Plan, without changing the aggregate exercise price (i.e., the exercise price multiplied by the number of Stock Options and Stock Appreciation Rights under the Plan, without changing the aggregate exercise price (i.e., the exercise price multiplied by the number of Stock Options and Stock Appreciation Rights are to which such Stock Options and Stock Appreciation Rights remain exercisable.
 The Administrator shall also make equitable or proportionate adjustments in the number of shares subject to outstanding Awards and the exercise price and the terms of outstanding Awards to take into consideration cash dividends paid other than in the ordinary course or any other extraordinary corporate event.
 The adjustment by the Administrator shall be final, binding and conclusive.
-No fractional shares of Stock shall be issued under the Plan resulting from any such adjustment, but the Administrator in its discretion may make a cash payment in lieu of fractional shares.
+No fractional shares of Stock shall be sissed under the Plan resulting from any such adjustment. but the Administrator in its discretion may make a cash payment in lieu of fractional shares.